KanishkNavale/AI-for-Robot-Tasks/README.md

 * Parameter space noise allows reinforcement learning algorithms to explore by perturbing parameters instead of actions, often leading to significantly improved exploration performance. ([Source](https://openreview.net/forum?id=ByBAl2eAZ))

-* Prioritized Experience Replay is a type of experience replay in reinforcement learning where we In more frequently replay transitions with high expected learning progress, as measured by the magnitude of their temporal-difference (TD) error. ([Source](https://paperswithcode.com/method/prioritized-experience-replay#:~:text=Prioritized%20Experience%20Replay%20is%20a,%2Ddifference%20(TD)%20error.))
+* Prioritized Experience Replay is a type of experience replay in reinforcement learning frequently replay transitions with high expected learning progress are learnt more, as measured by the magnitude of their temporal-difference (TD) error. ([Source](https://paperswithcode.com/method/prioritized-experience-replay#:~:text=Prioritized%20Experience%20Replay%20is%20a,%2Ddifference%20(TD)%20error.))

 ### 3. Training DDPG Agent for Point-to-Point Robot Trajectory